 Karen is recognised as one of Australia’s high profile speakers and leading training providers.
 She has travelled the world teaching business people leadership and communication skills and helping them adapt to new technologies.
 Karen has trained and presented in Alaska, Chicago, New York, Hong Kong, Europe, London, Hawaii and around Australia.
 She has presented e-commerce strategy and web design topics live on TV and radio, and has also written for several papers including the Australian Financial Review.

-Her broad background in chartered accounting, marketing , IT Systems and training have equipped her with the necessary business knowledge and experience to successfully manage her own training and internet company for 5 years, achieving Finalist in the Telstra Business Women’s awards (2000 & 1999).
+Her broad background in chartered accounting, marketing , IT Systems and training have equipped her with the necessary business knowledge and experience to successfully manage her own training and internet company for five years, achieving Finalist in the Telstra Business Women’s awards (2000 & 1999).

 Karen is a Fellow of the Institute of Chartered Accountants and holds a Bachelor of Economics.
 She is member of Australian Institute of Management, Director of Read to Lead and on the Board at the Hills Grammar School.